 The 2012 Exchange Offer Warrants were issued to Option B Holders as part of the January 19, 2012 Exchange Agreement, closed on January 25, 2012.
 These Warrants (also legally detachable and separately exercisable) do not provide for any net cash settlement in any circumstances.
 Specifically, the Black-Scholes cash settlement provision has been eliminated in Section 3(e) of the 2012 Exchange Offer Warrants.
-Considering this and all the other relevant features of the 2012 Exchange Offer Warrants, which require settlement in shares, should be recognized as equity instruments.
+Considering this and all the other relevant features of the 2012 Exchange Offer Warrants, the Company determined that the Warrants, which require settlement in shares, should be recognized as equity instruments.
 More specifically, the shares underlying the 2012 Exchange Offer Warrants were a fixed number of shares that were not redeemable outside of the Company's control, and therefore the guidance of ASC 480-10-25 did not apply.
-Further, the 2012 Exchange Offer Warrants qualified for a scope exception from derivative accounting under ASC 815-10-15-74(a) as the New Warrants are both indexed to the Company's own stock and can be classified in stockholders' equity in the statement of financial position.
+Further, the 2012 Exchange Offer Warrants are both indexed to the Company's own stock and can be classified in stockholders' equity in the statement of financial position.
 See Notes 1-21, 14 and 19 to our consolidated financial statements.